• Skip to primary navigation

 Break-Even Point means to calculate financial feasibility for launching a new product or starting new ventures.

-Usually, the Breakeven Point (BEP) is the number of units you have to sell or the total amount of sales to be made in order to cover your costs.
+Usually, the Breakeven Point (BEP) is the number of units the business needs to sell or the total amount of sales to be made in order to cover your costs.

-It can also be defined as the point at which a business will start generating profits.
-Hence, you can consider it the point at which Total Cost equals to Total Revenue.
+It is the point at which a business starts generating profits.
+Hence, you can consider it the point at which Total Cost equals Total Revenue.

-All types of break-even analysis are based on basic equation mentioned below.
+All types of break-even analysis are based on the basic equation mentioned below.

 Total Cost (TC) = Total Revenue (TR).